Democracy and elections services & information

 Find out about petitions - the process, signing petitions and how you can start your own.

-The role of Scrutiny committees is to scrutinise the Council's work furthering the economic, social & environmental well-being of the community it serves & to examine issues which impact on the community's well-being.
+The role of Scrutiny committees is to scrutinise the Council's work furthering the economic, social and environmental well-being of the community.
+It serves to examine issues which impact on the community's well-being.